gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 ### SendGrid

 SendGrid ships a **drag-and-drop Design Editor** and a **Code Editor** for template creation, with **Dynamic Templates** powered by Handlebars for personalization and conditional logic.
 The Design Editor has standard content blocks (image, text, button, social) and a library of pre-built starter templates.
 Templates can be reused across the Email API (transactional) and Marketing Campaigns (campaigns) products.
-Pro and Premier accounts also get 60 monthly email testing credits for cross-client rendering checks.
+Marketing Campaigns' Advanced plan includes 60 monthly email testing credits for cross-client rendering checks (Free gets 3, Basic gets 10).

-**Strengths:** Handlebars dynamic templates work for both transactional and marketing, code editor for full HTML control, cross-product template reuse, email testing credits on higher tiers.
+**Strengths:** Handlebars dynamic templates work for both transactional and marketing, code editor for full HTML control, cross-product template reuse, email testing credits included on paid Marketing Campaigns tiers.

 **Trade-offs:** Drag-and-drop editor design quality has aged compared to newer builders; many user-facing reviews note it feels dated.
 Deeper visual customization typically requires HTML/CSS knowledge.
 The template library is smaller and less varied than dedicated marketing suites.

 ### BlueFox Email

-BlueFox Email uses the [Chamaileon SDK](https://help.chamaileon.io/en/collections/1340338-email-editor-documentation) for its drag-and-drop builder.
-The editor offers a built-in stock photo gallery, a photo editor, a shared image library for brand assets, custom font uploads, dark mode preview, and a library of pre-designed starter templates covering common newsletter, announcement, and transactional layouts.
-Reusable components (blocks, themes, templates) are first-class.
+BlueFox Email uses the [Chamaileon SDK](https://help.chamaileon.io/en/collections/1340338-email-editor-documentation) for its drag-and-drop builder, alongside standalone Raw HTML and Plain Text editors for anyone who'd rather write their own markup than use the visual canvas.
+The Visual Editor offers a built-in stock photo gallery, a photo editor, a shared image library for brand assets, custom font uploads, dark mode preview, and a library of pre-designed starter templates covering common newsletter, announcement, and transactional layouts.
+Reusable components (blocks, themes, templates) are first-class in the Visual Editor.
 Designers build a brand system once and reuse it across campaigns, transactional, and triggered emails.
 Cross-client rendering covers Gmail, Outlook, Apple Mail, and mobile.
 The Dynamic Image block pairs with [data feeds](https://bluefox.email/docs/projects/data-feeds) to render images sourced from RSS/JSON at send time.

-**Strengths:** reusable design system, built-in stock photo gallery and photo editor, data-feed-driven dynamic content, cross-client rendering, same editor for transactional and marketing.
+**Strengths:** reusable design system, built-in stock photo gallery and photo editor, data-feed-driven dynamic content, cross-client rendering, same three editors (Visual, Raw HTML, Plain Text) available for transactional and marketing sends alike.

-**Trade-offs:** smaller starter-template library than SendGrid's catalog, no built-in email testing credits, no code-only editor mode (HTML is editable via Chamaileon's HTML view but not the primary surface).
+**Trade-offs:** smaller starter-template library than SendGrid's catalog, no built-in email testing credits.
+Design system templates and pre-designed templates are only available starting from the Visual Editor: an email built in Raw HTML or Plain Text can't be saved back as a reusable template.

 <TemplateShowcase
   :is-dark="isDark"